momochi000/typewar/README.md

 I think there are a few other components which are overloaded with functionality and should be broken up.
 As part of this, do an audit and create additional tasks as necessary.
-#### REFACTOR: Consider initializing box2d as part of Crafty's init
-not part of the scene init
 #### Improve damage calculation
 Use the properties of the attack (which will be carried by the text fragment) when resolving damage dealt.
 Should happen in the resolveAttack and